 Payment:

-[FIXED FEE: MassCEC shall pay Contractor an aggregate amount of up to $[fill in AMOUNT] (the “Fee Amount”) to perform the Services.
-The Fee Amount shall be the sole and complete compensation for the Services performed by Contractor under this Agreement.]
-[HOURLY FEE: MassCEC shall pay Contractor at the hourly rate of $[fill in AMOUNT] per [fill in AMOUNT OF TIME] to perform the Services.
+MassCEC shall pay Contractor at the hourly rate of $[fill in AMOUNT] per [fill in AMOUNT OF TIME] to perform the Services.
 Such payments shall not exceed $[fill in AMOUNT] in total (the “Fee Amount”).
-The Fee Amount shall be the sole and complete compensation for Services performed by Contractor under this Agreement.]
+The Fee Amount shall be the sole and complete compensation for Services performed by Contractor under this Agreement.

 Contractor shall enroll in MassCEC’s Automated Clearinghouse (“ACH”) system to receive payment by completing the ACH enrollment form attached to this Agreement in Exhibit 2 and submitting it to Finance@masscec.com at or before the submission of their first invoice.
 Any changes to the information in the ACH form must be submitted to Finance@masscec.com through an updated ACH enrollment form within thirty (30) days of any such change.